Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 ### Using an external messaging broker

-By default, Alfresco Content Services deployment is using the activemq from alfresco-infrastructure-deployment.
+By default, Alfresco Content Services deployment uses the ActiveMQ from alfresco-infrastructure-deployment.

-If you want to use an external messaging broker ( such as Amazon MQ), you can disable the default option by passing the following argument to the helm install command:
+If you want to use an external messaging broker (such as Amazon MQ), you can disable the default option by passing the following argument to the `helm install` command:

 ```bash
 --set activemq.enabled=false